pschool-in/curriculum/content/general-knowledge/gk-India cities.md

 Cuttack - Silver city

-Jamshedpur* - The city of steel

 Coorg - Scotland of India

 Kanpur* - Leather city of the world

 Dibrugarh* - Tea city of India

-Udaipur* - City of Lakes

 Thrissur*  - Gold Capital of India